 When I got to college, I noted that they, too, could not take disagreements.
 They were mostly left-leaning.
 I gave no wind to feminism, socialism, racism, etc. There, too, I was denied all opportunities.
 The deal was simple.
 Support their propaganda.
 If you say anything that opposes the narrative, you are canceled.

-The other group I met was the Churchians (those who worship the church).
+The other group I met was the Churchians (those who worship a church or a pastor or both).
 Most of them treated me nicely only the first time they met me.
 They would try to convert me, fail miserably, and then hate.
 Their deal was the same.
-Criticize Churchianity or you are canceled.
-They said they were different from the lefties but they were just as tyrannical.
+Criticize Churchianity and you are canceled.
+They said they were different from lefties but they were just as tyrannical.
 They couldn't take criticism either.

 When I tutored at Mississippi State's athletic department, my bosses were again tyrannical.
 They talked shit behind my back.
 After a semester, a coworker found out that I was quietly fired.
 My bosses denied the news and asked my coworker's name (I denied of course).
 I never got any more hours though.
 Guess who lied here.